 While viewing on the Hyperlapse site, you can use the space bar to pause.
 The real neat thing is as its playing back, you can use the mouse in the frame to switch the point of camera view (I am doing that in maybe the 3rd or 4th pass), even at some points you can see the shadow of the Google camera rig:

 I cannot tell you that this will change the world or disrupt any industry, but the sheer uniqueness and originality is the kind of flame that draws this moth.

 The web is an infinite number of doors.
 I’m still exploring.

-The post "A Random Door to Hyperlapse Space" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2014/08/hyperlapse-space/) on August 11, 2014.
+The post "A Random Door to Hyperlapse Space" was originally thawed from a previous ice age and melted at CogDogBlog (https://cogdogblog.com/2014/08/hyperlapse-space/) on August 11, 2014.